 The Longview Fire Department (LFD) serves the City of Longview community through four basic programs:

-- Emergency Medical Services: The Emergency Medical Services Program is delivered by our EMT/Firefighters.
-Until this year, only basic life support (BLS) has been the level of care rendered by Longview Fire.
-Advanced EMS, or Paramedic transport services is provided in the city by a private provider, American Medical Response.
-In 2011, Longview Fire Department will enhance EMS services with the addition of four Paramedic/Firefighters.
-This enhancement is an incremental step towards reducing the gap in Advanced EMS services in the City of Longview.
+- Emergency Medical Services: The Emergency Medical Services Program is delivered by our EMT/Firefighters, Paramedic/Firefighters with a partnership with a private provider American Medical Response.
+Starting in 2019 we are hiring three new Paramedic/Firefighters, this enhancement is an incremental step towards reducing the gap in Advanced EMS services in the City of Longview.

 - Emergency Preparedness: The Emergency Preparedness Program addresses readiness and response capabilities of the city in the event of major disasters such as floods, seismic disasters, volcanic eruptions, and other environmental disasters.